 Latest Trends in Biometrics You Got to See in 2020

 Biometric applications in security and government are driving the overall market trends.

-The well-known techniques of Biometrics include fingerprints, face recognition, palm, iris and DNA-based recognition.
-Research is undergoing for new types of biometrics system, like ear shape or facial thermography.
+The well-known techniques of Biometrics include fingerprints, face recognition, palm, iris, and DNA-based recognition.
+Research is undergoing for new types of biometrics systems, like ear shape or facial thermography.
 Here are a few trends in Biometrics that you will get to see in 2021 and beyond:

 Multimodal biometrics involves combining several biometric sources for increased security and accuracy.
 Multimodal biometric systems require two biometric credentials- such as face and fingerprints for positive identification.
 They are capable to overcome limitations that are commonly encountered in unimodal systems.